StreakYC/mache/README.md

 3. Choose "Create new dataset".
 Note the name you chose.
 This is your BigQuery dataset ID.

 ### Get your Google APIs project ID
 1. Go to the Google APIs console at https://code.google.com/apis/console/, select the Google Cloud Storage tab, and make note of the number following "x-goog-project-id:".
-This is your Goole APIs project ID.
+This is your Google APIs project ID.